vinceskahan/v5wiki/faq-how-to-report-a-problem.md

 Frequently you will be asked to provide logfile information to help us help you.
 * edit weewx.conf, set debug = 1, save weewx.conf and restart WeeWX
 * let WeeWX run for at least two archive periods (usually 10 minutes) and then take a copy of the log showing the full WeeWX startup and the 10 minutes of log activity.
-* post the log extract in a followup to your original message to weewx-user, try to not append zips or compressed files, just plain text (far easier for us to read on mobile devices etc)
+* post the log extract in a text-only followup to your original message to weewx-user
 * don’t restart WeeWX multiple times or post excessively long log extracts (unless expressly asked for), just post two archive periods of logfile after restarting WeeWX

+Please try not to append zip files or compressed files, as that makes it more difficult for mobile users to help.
+Definitely do 'not' post screen shots, as they are not searchable when the next user has your identical problem and is looking for a solution.

 ### Where is my logfile ?
 See [here](faq-where-are-my-logs) for details